Response Webhooks

 5. Configure Webhook in Dashboard

-In the HumanLayer dashboard:
+In the HumanLayer Dashboard:

-- Navigate to the webhooks section
+- Navigate to

 - Subscribe to relevant events: